edmundito/ags-tween/docs/scripting/systemtweens.md

     StopTweenSystemGamma(optional TweenStopResult)

-Tweens the screen gamma level from its current value to another.
+Tweens the screen's gamma level from its current value to another.
 Note that `System.SupportGammaControl` must return true in order for this method to have any effect.
 Range: 0 (black) - 200 (bright)

     // Will tween the screen gamma from its current value to 150 (which is 50% brighter than default). if (System.SupportsGammaControl) {
       TweenSystemGamma(3.0, 150);
     }

+    // To Stop:
+    StopTweenSystemGamma();

 ## Shake Screen